Towards gauge unified, supersymmetric hidden strong dynamics: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:setup}, we define the gauge groups of the models and provide the particle spectrum in both non-supersymmetric and supersymmetric cases.
 The Higgs mass fine-tuning issue is studied in Section~\ref{sec:fine-tuning}.
 In Section~\ref{sec:unification}, we explore the conditions on the particle content of our models in order for the SM gauge coupling unification to be achieved at an appropriate scale.
 In Section~\ref{sec:bounds-bound-states}, we discuss existing experimental constraints on the new scalar masses, and list possible exotic bound states formed from the new degrees of freedom as well as possible dark matter candidates.
-In Section~\ref{sec:750}, we discuss how the new mesons arising from our models can explain diphoton/diboson/dijet resonances, particularly the recent diphoton excess observed at the LHC.
+In Section~\ref{sec:750}, we discuss the collider phenomenology of the new mesons arising from our models, discussing in some detail their diphoton/diboson/dijet signatures at the LHC.
 The concluding remarks are given in Section~\ref{sec:concl}.